HOME

 In the rat race, having a degree is the equivalent of a 25-metre headstart and roller skates.

-Not only does it help you land a job in the first place, but, once you’re in a job, sometimes a degree really does help to improve your performance.
-You might have a specific grasp of whatever you’re supposed to be doing but, even if you don’t, studying at university will inevitably equip you with research skills, analytical ability, a bit of initiative — all those things that employers like.
+Not only does it help you land a job in the first place, but, once you’re in the job, sometimes a degree really does help to improve your performance.
+You might have a specific grasp of whatever you’re supposed to be doing but, even if you don’t, studying at university will inevitably equip you with research skills, analytical ability and a bit of initiative — all those things that employers like.

 Even if a degree doesn’t help you to do your job, most people think it does.
 Either way, it helps you get promoted and cleans some of the slippery stuff off the greasy pole.